kazbison/AI-final-assignment/README.md

 }
 ```

-First thing you're going to do in the function 'showResults()' is 'hiding the spinner animation', which shows when the web-app is requesting the information.
+First thing you're going to do in the function `showResults()` is `hiding the spinner animation`, which shows when the web-app is requesting the information.

 ```javascript
 document.querySelector('#spinner').classList.add('hidden');
 ```

-Below that we're going to create a 'var' called 'stringLB' which is going to store the the right object from the JSON we requested.
-If we had injected the content stored 'stringLB' a HTML element right away the name of the animal would be inside '""'.
-Thats why we created another 'var' named 'stringLBtrimmed'.
-Which strips the animal name form its '""'.
+Below that we're going to create a `var` called 'stringLB' which is going to store the the right object from the JSON we requested.
+If we had injected the content stored `stringLB` a HTML element right away the name of the animal would be inside `""`.
+Thats why we created another `var` named `stringLBtrimmed`.
+Which strips the animal name form its `""`.

 ```javascript
 var stringLB = JSON.stringify(json.objects[0].object);
 var stringLBtrimmed = stringLB.substr(1, stringLB.length - 2);
 ```

-Now we're going to insert the content in the HTML element that we gave an ID named '#responseArea' using 'textContent'.
+Now we're going to insert the content in the HTML element that we gave an ID named `#responseArea` using `textContent`.

 ```javascript
 document.querySelector('#responseArea').textContent = stringLBtrimmed;
 ```
-To complete the final two lines of the tutorial we're going to give the HTML element 'audio' its rigthful 'src'.
-Still using the same 'var' we used to display the name of the animal in the '#responseArea'.
+To complete the final two lines of the tutorial we're going to give the HTML element `audio` its rigthful `src`.
+Still using the same `var` we used to display the name of the animal in the `#responseArea`.
-First we're going to select 'audio' by using 'document.getElementById("sourceAudio")'.
-Now that the audio element is saved in 'var sourceAudio' we can give 'sourceAudio' the source '"./audio/" + stringLBtrimmed + "1.wav"'.
-Which translates to '"./audio/animalName1.wav"'.
+First we're going to select `audio` by using `document.getElementById("sourceAudio")`.
+Now that the audio element is saved in 'var sourceAudio' we can give 'sourceAudio' the source `'./audio/' + stringLBtrimmed + '1.wav'`.
+Which translates to `'./audio/animalName1.wav'`.
+``
 > **Make sure to [download the animal sounds](https://www.google.com "Location of sound files on our Github") from our Github repository.**
 > It's also possible to download animal sounds yourself.
 Just make sure the sound file is a '.wav' and its named right.
 For instance 'giraffe1.wav'.